Lancashire Electric Power Company: Legal background

-Others companies and their empowering Acts in 1900 and 1901 included Newcastle-upon-Tyne Electric Supply Company Act; North Metropolitan Electric Power Supply Act; South Wales Electrical Power Distribution Company Act; Cleveland and Durham County Electric Power Act; Yorkshire Electric Power Act; and the Derbyshire and Nottinghamshire Electric Power Act.
+Others companies and their empowering acts in 1900 and 1901 included Newcastle-upon-Tyne Electric Supply Company Act 1900 (63 & 64 Vict. c. ccxl); North Metropolitan Electric Power Supply Act 1900 (63 & 64 Vict. c. cclxxvi); South Wales Electrical Power Distribution Company Act 1900 (63 & 64 Vict. c. cclxxxii); Cleveland and Durham County Electric Power Act 1901 (1 Edw.
+7. c. civ); Yorkshire Electric Power Act 1901 (1 Edw.
+7. c. cxvi); and the Derbyshire and Nottinghamshire Electric Power Act 1901 (1 Edw.
+7. c. cxxi).

 The Lancashire Company sought further supply powers in 1906, these were granted under the terms of the Lancashire Electric Power Act 1906 (6 Edw.
-7 c. cxcix).
+7. c. cxcix).
 The company now supplied electricity to all of Lancashire south of the Ribble, except for the Boroughs of Manchester, Salford, Liverpool, Bootle, Southport and central Bolton, an area of about 1,200 square miles.

 Electricity supply

-The Company's original generating station was the Radcliffe Power Station which was opened by the Earl of Derby on 9 October 1905.
+The company's original generating station was the Radcliffe Power Station which was opened by the Earl of Derby on 9 October 1905.
 This had two 1,500 kW turbo-alternator sets manufactured by British Thomson-Houston, generated at 10 kV (the first power station in the UK to transmit by bare electric conductors at 10kV).

 The first customer was the Acme Spinning Company in Pendlebury which with 75,000 spindles was the first cotton spinning mill in Lancashire to be designed for powering by electricity.

 The plant at Radcliffe was soon duplicated with six boilers feeding four 1,500 kW sets.
 The equipment was so simple that the whole power station could be operated by a shift of six or seven men.
 It reached full capacity in December 1922 with ten sets giving an electricity generating capacity of 42,375 kW.